ManitowocMarineBand/mmbWebsite/content/event/2021-07-29_Song_and_Dance.md

 endDate: "2021-07-29 19:30:00"
 location: "Washington Park, 1115 Washington St, Manitowoc, WI 54220, USA"
 ---
 Get ready to sing and dance along with the MMB as we perform classic songs and dances!
-We'll be performing classic songs from movies and musicals, as well as dances from around the world.
+We’ll be performing classic songs from movies and musicals, as well as dances from around the world.